AndyDeng336462/AAE1001-w1-group-member-/README.md

 Step7: Comparing these two values, we decide to make our aircraft with two engines and 273 capacity .
 It is the optimum design.We name this aircraft to be a350-200.

+##SCENARIO 2: Capacity should increase by the unit of 50)